About This Site

 We do not believe any of our authors have conflicts of interest, unless one is stated.

-Some of our authors wish to be anonymous, but their identity is known to the site management.
+Some of our authors wish to remain anonymous, but their identity is known to the site management.

 For our readers with electrical sensitivities